How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Note that each element is given a unique ID displayed in a shortcode.
-As you will see shortly, this lets you easily embed graphs and charts into your content …
+Note that new visual elements are given a unique ID displayed in a shortcode.
+As you will see in a moment, this allows you to add graphs and charts to your WordPress content easily and quickly …

-After a new item has been added to the ‘Visualizer Library’, you can edit its details, duplicate it, or delete it …
+After adding a chart or graph to the ‘Visualizer Library’, you can edit its details, clone it, or trash it …

-Once you’ve created a new graph or chart and added it to the Visualizer Library, adding it to a page or post is really very simple.
+After creating a new element and adding it to the Visualizer Library, adding it to pages and posts is quite simple.

 First, create a new post or page (or open an existing one) …